 Like paintwork, alloy wheels will only benefit from being rinsed before you start applying cleaning products.

-We'd recommend using a pressure washer to rinse your alloys before cleaning.
+We'd recommend using a sponge and some water or a pressure washer to rinse your alloys before cleaning.